 The commission will see large scale work exhibited at Turner Contemporary in Margate from June 2021, alongside an ambitious programme of schools engagement and an associated exhibition at Canterbury Cathedral.

-Black British Berlin-based theatre artist Dr Mojisola Adebayo, who has worked on theatre and performance projects internationally from Antarctica to Zimbabwe, will be undertaking research and development and presenting work connected to a commission from ATC and Young Vic, alongside discussions and a four-day workshop with Dr Nicole Wolf, for and with artists of refugee background, located in a community garden in Berlin.
+Black British Berlin-based theatre artist Dr Mojisola Adebayo, who has worked on theatre and performance projects internationally from Antarctica to Zimbabwe, will be undertaking research and development and presenting Leaves from Family Tree, connected to a commission from ATC and Young Vic, alongside discussions and workshops workshop with Dr Nicole Wolf, for and with artists of refugee background, located in outdoor space in Berlin.

 The work connects to the subject of migration, environmental racism and climate justice, through a female African Diasporic lens.
 It makes the connection between extraction from the land and the Black female body as a site of extraction.